Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Toric manifolds and generalized moment-angle complexes

 \section{Toric manifolds and generalized moment-angle complexes}

 The information in a toric manifold $M^{2n}$ can be recorded concisely as a triple $(P^n, \lambda, M^{2n})$.
-Let $K$ be the simplicial complex dual to the polytope $P^n$.
-The moment-angle complex $Z(K;(D^2,S^1))$ is a subcomplex of the product of two-discs
+Let $K$ be the simplicial complex dual to the boundary of the polytope $P^n$.
+The moment-angle manifold $Z(K;(D^2,S^1))$ is a subcomplex of the product of two-discs

 \

 \nd As such, it has a natural action of the real $m$-torus $T^m$.
 If $\lambda$ satisfies the condition following (\ref{eqn:lambda}), then the kernel of $\lambda$, a subgroup $T^{m-n} \subset T^m$, acts freely on $Z(K;(D^2,S^1))$ and the quotient is homeomorphic to $M^{2n}$, \cite[page 434]{davis.jan}, and \cite[page 86]{buchstaber.panov.2}.
 The action of $T^n$ on $M^{2n}$, which yields $P^n$ as orbit space, is that given by the action of the quotient $T^m/T^{m-n}$ on $Z(K;(D^2,S^1))\big/T^{m-n}$.